A Documentary Film by Owen Lang

 What It’s About

-The film moves through three threads: the man who built it, the bar that it became, and the collection that outlasts them both.
+The film moves in three acts: The Place.
+The Hunt.
+The Name.
+The bar on the old road between Kyoto and Osaka.
+The decades of American backroads that filled its shelves.
+And the two kanji above the door, waiting the whole film to be read.
 No flashbacks.
 No shots of America.
-The American South is felt through Osaka, through amber glass and neon and a man who knows exactly what he has.
+The South is felt through Osaka, through amber glass and neon and a man who knows exactly what he has.

 Tone & Atmosphere